department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/apply-CH36-VRE-counseling/research-design/text-revisions/CH36-punch-list-1020.md

 ### CH36 screening wizard
 - [ ] Change H1 to: "Apply for Personalized Career Planning and Guidance with VA Form 28-8832"
-- [ ] Revise paragraphy copy in "Is this the form I need?" section to match prototype
 - [ ] Remove "I know this is the form I need" section
+- [ ] Add "Is this the form I need?" section to match prototype
 - [ ] Remove the "Do you have a service connected disability" section
 - [ ] Change all stop/alert message boxes within wizard from blue to light gray (#F1F1F1)
 - [ ] Capitalize Vocational Rehabilitation Counselor in stop alert: "Please contact your Vocational Rehabilitation Counselor to learn more about how to get  career planning and guidance benefits."